 In Cornish kitchens, all five senses come to life.
-You hear the sizzling frying pans and bubbling sauces as you smell the delicate, fresh seafood and everything it comes with: buttery sauces flavoured with garlic, seasonal vegetables with crisp herbs, the sharp citrus scent of a squeezed lemon.
-You see steam rise up from these beautifully colourful plates, while you feel your knife and fork sink into the soft and flaky flesh of white fish, or your eager hands rewarded with the tender meat inside a shell.
+You hear the sizzling frying pans and bubbling sauces as you smell the delicate, fresh seafood and everything it comes with ~ buttery sauces flavoured with garlic, seasonal vegetables with crisp herbs, the sharp citrus scent of a squeezed lemon.
+You see steam rise up from these beautifully colourful plates, while you feel your knife and fork sink into the soft and flaky flesh of white fish.
+But of course, best of all is the taste.

 Mackerel Sky Seafood Bar in Newlyn was opened by Nina and Jamie MacLean, who came to Cornwall and loved it so much that they stayed.

 North Street Kitchen, Fowey, is a hub for variety featuring underloved species and seasonal produce.

 Dan-Dan The Lobster Man is a small-but-mighty alfresco dining shack on the Porthleven harbourside serving up a range of tasty, fresh shellfish snacks.

 Sign up to our monthly newsletter!
 We promise we’ll never send you any spam, and we won’t share your information with any third parties.